sidchopp/books-app-graphQL/README.md

 {
   "data": {
     "book": {
-      "name": " Gone with the wind",
+      "name": " Name of the wind",
       "genre": "fiction"
     }
   }